Solana CLI Basics

 Config File: /Users/test/.config/solana/cli/config.ymlRPC URL: https://api.mainnet-beta.solana.comWebSocket URL: wss://api.mainnet-beta.solana.com/ (computed)Keypair Path: /Users/test/.config/solana/id.jsonCommitment: confirmed

-You can update the Solana CLI cluster using the following commands:
+You can change the Solana CLI cluster with the following commands:

 $solana config set --url mainnet-beta$solana config set --url devnet$solana config set --url localhost$solana config set --url testnet

-To send transactions using the Solana CLI, you need a Solana wallet funded with SOL.
+Before you can send a transactions using the Solana CLI, you need a Solana wallet funded with SOL.

 $solana-keygen new